Orionsrise/monad-sniper/README.md

 No fees, no rug, fully open-source.
 Tested and ready for November 24 launch.

-Tips super appreciated (helps me keep it free):
+Tips are super appreciated (helps me keep it free):
 **0xF1dAcA98a25Af7ccd2199071f679F8669f34bf48**

 First 1,000 runners get my personal snipes copied if you star ⭐ + retweet the post!